 Intent

-Except where otherwise specified, contractor shall arrange and pay for inspecting, testing, adjusting, balancing and related requirements specified herein.
+Except where otherwise specified in the Contract Documents, the contractor shall arrange and pay for inspecting, testing, adjusting, balancing and related requirements specified herein.
 This shall include arranging and paying for appropriately qualified manufacturers’ representatives to provide or assist in providing electrical equipment and system demonstration and instruction as specified herein.

 If results do not conform to applicable requirements, the contractor shall repair, replace, adjust or balance equipment and systems.
 Repeat testing as necessary until acceptable results are achieved.